SMART-Dal/DLFeedback/README.md

 # Code Smell Detection Repository

 This repository contains multiple projects related to code smell detection.
 Each project focuses on a different aspect of code smell detection.
+The pdf copy of the accepted paper can be found at https://github.com/SMART-Dal/DLFeedback/blob/5be8a89f5e7fd69c690b9f386a09c7e88473bf73/SCAM23_DL_Feedback.pdf

 ## Calibrating Deep Learning-based Code Smell Detection using Human Feedback